Suffer from the Sunday blues? Kiss that goodbye with this strategy to reset your Sunday.

 Decide the feeling you want to have at the end of the day.
 Do you want to feel accomplished?
 Organised?
 Rested?
-Let this feeling guide your choices (and if you’re struggling with this, look at my Happiness Hack 3: Set your daily intention).
+Let this feeling guide your choices (and if you’re struggling with this, look at my Happiness Hack 3: Set your intentions).
 With some planning it is possible to achieve them all, and that’s where the next section comes in.

-Structure your day into time-blocks.
+Structure your day into time-blocks

 If you want to feel rejuvenated at the end of the day, but wondering how to pull it all off, consider the following structure:

 7.00am – 10.00am.
 Exercise: Get your body moving.
 This could be going for a run, a long walk, a yoga session… whatever works for you.
 Ideally this exercise should be outside where you can feel the sun on your skin and get some Vitamin D.

 10.00am – 1.00pm.
 Engage or explore.
 Get out of the house.
 Engage with others (such as at Church or with friends) or explore your local environment by attending a market, going to a café and watching the world go by, or going to a park.
 If you’re exploring, remember that novel experiences are good for you and your relationships.
 Check out 25 of the best quality-time date ideas for suggestions if you need them!